sagemath/trac_to_gh/Issue 8886.md

 # Issue 8886: tutorial on Python object and classes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8886

 Original creator: mvngu